The View Grandstand Silverstone: Views, Seat Plan, Tickets

 The main parts of the Silverstone circuit that you can see from The View grandstand are the Hamilton Straight, Abbey Corner and Farm Curve.

-You have an amazing view of the cars as they come towards you down the straight and take the flat-out right hander of Abbey.
+As the video shows, in the highest seat numbers (further to the right as you sit in the stand) you have an amazing view of the cars as they come towards you down the straight and take the flat-out right hander of Abbey.
 You can then see them as the track bends around Farm Curve to your left, before they disappear out of sight behind you.
-If you are sat on the extreme left hand side, as in the two images above, your view of the straight will be more limited but you will have a better vantage point of the cars as they go around Farm.

 This video of Zhou’s crashed was filmed from The View, so it shows how much can be seen of the cars coming towards you (quite literally) as they head down Hamilton Straight and around Abbey corner.